hellonico/medic/README.md

 * Support for subfolders
 * *Should be able to have code highlighting*
 * Should still be able to generate the old TOC with headers and footers
+* if we include other files, we need to remove recursive option

 ## Usage